-Navajo Nation orders masks be worn in public on reservation
+Navajo Nation orders protective masks worn on reservation

 WINDOW ROCK, Ariz.
-(AP) — The Navajo Nation is ordering all people on the tribe’s sprawling reservation to wear protective masks when out in public to help fight the spread of the coronavirus.
+(AP) — The Navajo Nation is ordering all people on the tribe’s vast reservation to wear protective masks when out in public to help fight the spread of the coronavirus.

-Tribal officials announced Friday night that the Navajo Department of Health issued an emergency health order for the reservation, which includes parts of Arizona, New Mexico and Utah.
+The Navajo Department of Health issued the emergency health order for the reservation, which includes parts of Arizona, New Mexico and Utah.

 The Navajo Nation has been hit harder by the coronavirus than any other Native American tribe.

-The tribe and the Navajo Area Indian Health Service said the number of positive coronavirus tests reached 1,127 as of Friday with 44 deaths attributed to COVID-19.
+The tribe and the Navajo Area Indian Health Service said the number of positive coronavirus tests reached 1,197 as of Saturday.
+The average age of the 44 people whose deaths are attributed to COVID-19 is 66.

-Navajo Nation President Jonathan Nez said earlier in the week that the order would be issued and that all residents should either buy or make masks to comply with the order.
+Navajo Nation President Jonathan Nez said all residents should either buy or make masks to comply with the order.

-Nez said in the Friday night statement announcing the order that tribal officials would “continue to consider even more aggressive requirements to help bring the numbers down.”
+Nez said in a statement Friday night announcing the order that tribal officials would consider even more aggressive requirements to curb the coronavirus.

-“Some individuals think we’re using scare tactics or extreme measures, but we are losing lives here on the Navajo Nation and I’m going to do everything I can to help save lives,” Nez said.
+“Some individuals think we’re using scare tactics or extreme measures, but we are losing lives here on the Navajo Nation, and I’m going to do everything I can to help save lives,” Nez said.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.
 The vast majority of people recover.

 Residents of the Navajo Nation, including non-tribal members, are under a daily nighttime curfew.
 Lockdowns for the next two weekends will prevent them from leaving their homes, except in the case of an emergency, from dusk Friday until early Monday.